Broil King re-designed its Signet series and introduced the Signet 90.

 Heavy-Duty Cast Iron Cooking Grids

-So, the reason why these porcelain coated grids are one of the best features is because Broil King has included two types of cooking grids in this grill.
+So, the reason why these porcelain-coated grids are one of the best features is that Broil King has included two types of cooking grids in this grill.

 Apart from locking the flavour in the food, the grids offer you two options – You can either cook a perfect steak with beautiful sear marks on the pointed side of the grid or a juicy piece of beef patty on the other side of the grid with grooves.